boydhont/Dynamo-BIM-Revit-API/README.md

-# RevitAPI-DynamoBIM
+# Dynamo BIM - Revit API
-Dynamo BIM scripts using an Revit API implementation
+A collection of Dynamo BIM scripts using an Revit API implementation